Louisiana is an unprofitable place for insurance companies to write policies

 Auto

-• However, Louisianians file claims for injuries, after a wreck, almost twice as often as the national average.
+- However, Louisiana policyholders file claims for injuries after a wreck almost twice as often as the national average.

 This excessive litigation drives up costs for insurers which is passed on to Louisianians in the high price of insurance